ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search

 \section{Introduction}

-Machine-learning systems -- propelled by deep neural networks, transformers, and large language models -- have become the de-facto engines behind vision, language, and decision-making applications that impact millions of lives every day.
-The growing spread of these methods, however, poses several challenges.
-One is their oftentimes unexpected behavior, as they often offer little assurance that their predictions obey essential domain-specific requirements.
-This is an open problem that different communities have tried to tackle in orthogonal ways.

-Neurosymbolic AI methods express requirements as logical constraints and introduce these constraints either in the loss function~\citep{xu2018semantic,LTN,diligenti2017sbrnn} (to nudge the predictions to be compliant) or as an additional layer~\citep{giunchiglia2021jair,ahmed2022spl,manhaeve2018deepproblog} (to restrict the output space to the space defined by the constraints, making the model compliant by design).
-A limitation of these methods, however, is that they do not support temporal constraints, which would enable specifying requirements over the temporality of output sequences.
-For example, in the text generation domain, temporal requirements may impose that not only a specific set of words should appear (a problem considered by previous methods~\citep{Lin2020}), but also that they should appear in a given order.
-The satisfaction of these requirements is essential to enhance consistency and, as later demonstrated in our experiments, it enables a general improvement of the quality of the generated sequences.
+Sequence generation is a fundamental paradigm in machine learning, underpinning applications such as natural language processing~\cite{}, program synthesis~\cite{}, and image-stream prediction.
+These problems are typically approached through autoregressive modeling, where outputs are constructed sequentially, and beam search is a standard decoding strategy used to trade off between exploration and fluency.
+Despite their remarkable ability to capture statistical patterns in this setting, autoregressive models like Large Language Models (LLMs) offer no guarantees that the sequences they produce will satisfy formal constraints, such as temporal specifications or structural rules.

-In the specific case of LLMs, constrained text generation methods were designed to either (i) constrain the beam search with logical constraints~\citep{Lu2021,Lu2022}, (ii) use auxiliary models to steer the generation~\citep{krause2021gedi,zhang2024ctrlg}, or (iii) treat constraints as conditioning and sample from the posterior~\citep{Miao19sampling,loula2025smc}.
-While these methods can theoretically support temporal requirements, their capability in doing so has not been studied.
-However, our analyses reveal that there is no method that simultaneously (i) guarantees the satisfaction of the constraints, (ii) does not require finetuning/training an additional model, (iii) has low latency and, most importantly, (iv) retains a high quality of the generated text.
+Existing approaches to constrained sequence generation can be grouped into four main categories: (i) constrain the beam search to ensure the presence or absence of specific outputs ~\citep{Lu2021,Lu2022}, (ii) use auxiliary models to steer the sequence generation~\citep{krause2021gedi,zhang2024ctrlg}, (iii) treat constraints as conditioning and sample from the posterior~\citep{Miao19sampling,loula2025smc}, and (iv) employ automata-based guidance to enforce complex constraints~\citep{willard2023efficient, lundberg2024guidance, manginas2025nesyaneurosymbolicautomata, KR2023-65}. \eg{However, none of the existing approaches simultaneously (i) guarantees constraint satisfaction, (ii) avoids additional finetuning or auxiliary models, (iii) achieves low latency, and (iv) preserves the quality of the generated text.}